EQAR/deqar-docs/docs/data_submission.md

 ## Choosing a Submission Method

 Considering the various needs of the agencies, DEQAR supports three different submission methods.
 Their use is highly dependent on the technical resources available to a particular agency.
-Importantly, all three methods are fully interoperable.
+Important: all three methods are fully interoperable.
 That is, agencies may switch between different methods at any time, and data submitted via one method may be updated/altered via another method.

 [**Webform**](#webform): Those agencies needing a simple means of submitting report data to DEQAR can enter data directly in the webform present in the administrative interface.
 This method is fully manual; agencies can simply login and create new report records or modify existing ones.
 Flags and validation errors will be returned immediately upon submission.
 Data already submitted using CSV or JSON/API will also be accessible through the administrative interface.